pandit10/SDC-P5-VehicleDetection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I used three window sizes to search the frame for classified vehicles, depending on the location in the image.
+I used 3 window sizes to search the frame for classified vehicles, depending on the location in the image.
 Windows with 128 px size are used to detect new vehicles entering the frame from the sides, 96 px windows were used to detect vehicles in the near range across the image, as well as 64 px windows to detect far range vehicles.
 Over lapping values where mainly chosen by experimenting which values yielded better results.